 The day that a student contacts the Registrar's Office to withdrawal, is the day that our records will show the student initiated their withdrawal.
 Processing the withdraw may take up to 6 weeks to be completed, as the paperwork for one withdrawal must be processed through six different offices on campus.

 How much and when will I receive my refund?

 The refund a student receives is based upon the date the student contacted the Registrar's Office to begin the withdrawal process.
 For a list of the refund deadlines please visit the Registration Handbook for the term from which you are withdrawing.

 The Student Accounts Office is the final office to process the withdrawal paperwork and is also the office that coordinates a refund if applicable; this may take up to six weeks.
 For questions regarding a refund that is in process please contact Student Accounts at (406) 994-1991.

 How long may I stay in the Residence Hall or on-campus housing after I withdraw?

-Upon completing their withdrawal paperwork at the Allen Yarnell Center for Student Success, the student needs to meet with their Residence Director, complete the appropriate documents and be checked out of their room within 72 hours.
+Upon completing their withdrawal paperwork at the Registrar's Office, the student needs to meet with their Residence Director, complete the appropriate documents and be checked out of their room within 72 hours.
 For further information please contact the Residence Life Office at 406-994-2661 or Family and Graduate Housing at 406-994-3730.